zain-rehman1/PowerBI-Portfolio/HR-Attrition-Analysis/README.md

 * Attrition by Job Satisfaction & Overtime
 * Attrition by Work-Life Balance
 * Attrition Across Job Satisfaction and Work-Life Balance
-* Top Roles Driving Employee Attrition
+* Top Roles by Attrition Rate
-* Department Analysis
 * Overtime Analysis

 ---

 ## 🔄 Data Preparation & Modeling

-The dataset was investigated and prepared using Power Query and Power BI data modeling features.
+The dataset was investigated and prepared using Power Query and Power BI.

 ### Data Preparation